Fluqz/synthesizer/to-do.md

 #BUGS

-I think the effects are not really chaining correctly.
+- I think the effects are not really chaining correctly.
 The sound on play sounds different than the delayed sound.??

 #Unfinished

-Record and export not working
-Knob is still weird
+- Knob is still weird
-Knob rotation not updating on scroll
+- Knob scroll speed needs to be calculated by how far its been scrolled.
+Small steps are slow, large are fast

 #NiceToHave

-change wave
+- change wave

-Would be nice to have channels.
+- Would be nice to have channels.
 Basicly having multple keyboards with a effectchain and properties for each.

-Record what you playing like midi notes?
+- Record what you playing like midi notes?

-Loop recordings?
+- Loop recordings?

-Envelope
+- Envelope

-Add filters
+- Add filters

+- Add different colors for different octaves (only for black keys?)

-Add knob automation with filters
+- Add knob automation with filters
-Add arppegiator mode
+- Add arppegiator mode

+- Pressing keys changes the color of the background/keys.
+Colors are chose by my synesthesis palette